rickyyR/Godot-Blast-Off/README.txt

-Godot Blastoff is a lightweight Godot project template that has menus, options, music and saving already set up so you can jump right into making the game!
+Godot Blast-Off is a lightweight Godot project template that has menus, options, music and saving already set up so you can jump right into making the game!

 My goal is to provide a simple yet feature rich template which is easy to customize and expand on.